San Antonio Pet Vaccinations

 - Parvovirus " The Parvovirus is another potentially deadly virus which can lead to acute gastrointestinal disease.
 Without aggressive treatment, dogs who have contracted the virus are at great risk, and death may occur despite therapy.
 Protection against the Parvovirus is administered in the same vaccine as the Distemper virus.

-- Bordatella " Otherwise known as Kennel Cough, Bordatella is highly contagious among unprotected dogs, and affects the respiratory systems of those afflicted.
-Most boarding facilities require that dogs be current on their Bordatella vaccines.
+- Bordetella " Otherwise known as Kennel Cough, Bordetella is highly contagious among unprotected dogs, and affects the respiratory systems of those afflicted.
+Most boarding facilities require that dogs be current on their Bordetella vaccines.
 Some facilities require the vaccine to be current on a yearly basis, while others require that it be administered every 6 months.

 Some other common vaccines you may want to discuss with your veterinarian include: